-At-Home Covid-19 Tests Are On the Horizon, But Can You Trust Them?
+At-Home Covid-19 Tests Are Here, But Can You Trust Them?

 There are different kinds of at-home tests

-Home tests allow you to test for—or monitor—diseases or conditions at home.
-They offer convenience and privacy and are usually cost-effective, says the FDA.
+In general, home tests allow you to test for—or monitor—diseases or conditions at home.
+They offer convenience and privacy and can be cost effective, says the FDA.

 These tests fall into one of two categories, says Jacqueline Linnes, PhD, Marta E. Gross assistant professor of biomedical engineering at Purdue University in West Lafayette, Indiana.
 The first type includes at-home collection tests that involve taking a sample at home (for example, a nasal swab or saliva sample) then sending it to a lab for actual testing and results.
 The second type of at-home test allows you to both take the sample and get the result at home.